tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

 4. Right click in the Project view, `Create > PotionAsset` and configure it.
 You're Done!

 ### Creating a new weapon
-Creating a new weapon is slightly different as there are already base classes for it.
-You can still use the system above to create your own.
+Creating a weapon will introduce two new concepts.

+#### Concepts
+1. EquipmentBaseAgent<TModel> : Returns a View which instantiates a Prefab for the Equipment
+2. EquipmentBaseModel : Contains prefab of type ItemSceneView

-1. Create an Agent implementing IItemAgent<TModel> where TModel is the Model relating to your Agent
+1. Create an Agent implementing EquipmentBaseAgent<TModel> where TModel is the Model relating to your Agent

 ```
 public class GunAgent : EquipmentBaseAgent<GunModel>, IWeaponAgent